SCOTCH WHISKY CASK OWNERSHIP

 When your cask is being stored or transported between bonded warehouses, it is held and transported under duty suspension.
 This means you don’t have to pay duty on your cask, which is the tax levied by HMRC on alcohol (currently £28.74 per litre of pure alcohol) until the cask is removed from bond.

 A bonded warehouse is a HMRC controlled warehouse where the goods stored and held are free from duty and VAT.
-Bonded warehouses are those which HMRC have granted an official WOWGR licence (Warehousekeepers and Owners of Warehoused Goods Regulations).
+HMRC licenced are those which HMRC have granted an official WOWGR licence (Warehousekeepers and Owners of Warehoused Goods Regulations).
 This authorises a business to store and move goods with the payment of duty suspended from one bonded warehouse to another.

 What is a WOWGR?